 However, there is a mirror maze somewhere near the lookout tower, so the Petřín lookout tower combined with the maze might make a great place to hangout for families with kids!

 One of my favorite things to do was the Charles Bridge, although it was so crowded that people were touching each other while walking across the bridge form one end to another.

 The bridge kind of takes you back into a medieval mindset and there were some artist showcasing their talents and that gives the bridge an authentic feel, a real empathic soul!

-On top of that you won’t be able to stop clicking pictures, the view form the bridge to the castle and to the market place on the other side is just breathtakingly beautiful.
+On top of that you won't be able to stop clicking pictures, the view from the bridge to the castle and to the market place on the other side is just breathtakingly beautiful.

-The bridge in general is magical and until todays day the bridge is part of a lot of superstitious controversies!
+The bridge, in general, is magical and until today day the bridge is part of a lot of superstitious controversies!